wotakumoe/wotaku/Glossary/manga.md

 #### Raw
 The term 'RAW' refers to manga (Japan), manhwa (Korea), or manhua (China) that has not been modified in any way from its original form.
+It can be both physical (scanned) or digital (ripped).
+Nowadays most of the raws are digital.

 ![We are Magical Boys](/static/glossary/manga/raw.jpg)